 I removed pretty much anything except the steering servo and the spur gear form the interior of the car.
-The spur gear is not coupled to anything and is just freewheeling, so I left it there.
+The spur gear is freewheeling, so I left it there.
 I decided to connect the new setup to the rear wheels only (easier and more efficient), and leave the front wheels without drive.
 Hence the central axis is gone, giving a bit of extra space to place stuff.

 Replace motor and ESC in car

 The motor assembly was ready and I had a clean interior to work with, and as a next step I experimented with motor placement.
 I made a DIY motor mount out of an aluminum angle and drilled some holes 14mm apart for the mounts, and a wider one in the middle for the end of the motor axis to pop out.
 Still, I had to raise the motor with a couple washers so in the end it doesn’t touch the plate.
 I placed the motor on the deck at an angle (to avoid the steering servo arm), and secured with double sided tape.

 Finally, I connected everything the same way that one would do with the original car setup.
 I made a nice holding thingie with some zipties on the central top deck of the car for the 3-phase wires, but you could think of anything.
 Finally, I connected up the ESC signal and battery cables.

 Complete car with new ESC, motor, transmission and UBEC.
 Steering servo is the same.

 Here’s a video below from the motor running on the test bed and the car running indoors and outdoors: